petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 15. Save the changes and close the file.

-16. Run the following command to open the scaffolded `services` yaml file in the **templates** folder.
+16. Run the following command to open the scaffolded `service` yaml file in the **templates** folder.

     ```
-    code services.yaml
+    code service.yaml
     ```

 17. Search for the `ports` definition and update the values to match the following.